-- Pre-Approved Loans: Loans granted without specific purpose and unsecured, and balance, price, and term is approved by Santander using its internal data and models based on the historical behaviour of the borrower as a Santander client. - Regular Consumer Loans: Unsecured loans granted for specific purpose, and client requests the loan at the branch.
+- Preapproved loans: loans granted without specific purpose and unsecured, and balance, price, and term are approved by Santander using its internal data and models based on the historical behaviour of the borrower as a Santander client. - Regular consumer loans: unsecured loans granted for specific purpose, and client requests the loan at the branch.

-DBRS Morningstar analysed the EUR 2.3 billion provisional portfolio selected by Santander as at 5 March 2020 and from which the EUR 2 billion initial portfolio, assigned to the issuer on the issue date, was selected.
+DBRS Morningstar analysed the EUR 1.8 billion provisional portfolio selected by Santander as at 15 January 2021 and from which the EUR 1.5 billion initial portfolio was selected and assigned to the issuer on the issue date.
 The characteristics of the provisional portfolio are as follows:

 Portfolio Type Provisional

-Total Principal Amount 2,328,561,363
+Total Principal Amount (EUR) 1,798,754,598

-Number of Contracts 245,7221
+Number of contracts 179,413

-Number of Borrowers 213,379
+Number of borrowers 159,096

-Average Principal Amount by Contract 9,476
+Average Principal Amount by Contract (EUR) 10,026

-Average Principal Amount by Borrower 10,913
+Average Principal Amount by Borrower (EUR) 11,306

-Weighted-Average Term (months) 61.6
+Weight Average Term (months) 62.4

-Weighted-Average Seasoning (months) 18.6
+Weight Average Seasoning (months) 17.9

-Weighted-Average Coupon 7.86%
+Weight Average Coupon 7.2%

-The initial portfolio assigned on or about the issue date was selected by the originator from the receivables comprising the provisional portfolio.
-DBRS Morningstar deems the provisional portfolio representative of the initial portfolio and figures included in this report refer to the provisional pool, unless otherwise specified.
+The initial portfolio was assigned on or about the issue date selected by the originator from the receivables comprising the provisional portfolio.
+DBRS Morningstar deems the provisional portfolio was representative of the initial portfolio and figures included in this report refer to the provisional pool, unless otherwise specified.